 Knowledge base

-A cloud-based help desk includes a knowledge base that stores information for employees and customers.
-Support agents can quickly access information required to solve inquiries, reducing ticket resolution time.
+A cloud-based help desk includes knowledge base software that stores information for employees and customers.
+Support agents can quickly access the information required to solve inquiries, reducing ticket resolution time.

-With multilingual knowledge base software, global users can access help resources in their preferred language through AI assistant translation or manually created content.
+AI-powered search improves accuracy by understanding user intent rather than relying on exact keywords.
+With multilingual support, global users can access content in their preferred language through AI translation or manually created articles.

 Reporting and analytics

-A cloud-based help desk offers powerful built-in reporting and analytics tools and dashboards to track key metrics such as ticket volumes, SLA, agent performance, support traffic and monitoring, contact and contact groups.
+A web help desk offers powerful built-in reporting and analytics tools and dashboards to track key metrics such as customer satisfaction score, SLA, agent performance, and support traffic monitoring.

 Automation